 - To monitor declarations of health studies, particularly clinical trials;

 - To monitor the opening up of data and source code;

 - To monitor data sharing statements;

 - To monitor the uses society makes of open science;

-- To monitor the establishments’ open science policies, ideally at the European level;
+- To monitor the universities and research performing organizations’ open science policies, ideally at the European level;

 - To monitor accessibility for disabled people to French scientific publication platforms;

 - To monitor publication fees for articles and books.

 Develop research on research in order to advance open science